greathongtu/Speech2Text/README.md

 $env:OPENAI_API_KEY = "API_KEY"
 ```

-Replace `API_KEY` with API key you get from OPENAI
+Replace `API_KEY` with API key you get from OPENAI.

 To use the script, run the following command: